data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 In the `/home/airflow/airflow/secrets/var.json` there's one special variable  `VENVS_ROOT` which points to directory where DAGs virtual environments will be created.
-Below there's more about how this environment is being used.
+Below there's more about how this directory is being used.

 ## dag_csv_importer.py

 ### Installing the DAG